Day 1: Arrival in Arusha

 At the gorge, you’ll be guided by a resident anthropologist who will provide an insightful lecture about human evolution and the lives of our early ancestors.
 The lecture will delve into the fascinating history of the area, exploring the ancient landscapes that existed around 20 million years ago, and how they shaped the evolution of humankind.
 You’ll learn about the important fossil discoveries made here, including the remains of early hominins that offer valuable clues about the origins of humans.

-Later continue on to the Maasai Village.
+Later, continue to the Maasai Village.
 Here, you’ll have a chance to interact with the Maasai people, who are renowned for their colorful attire, traditional lifestyle, and deep connection with the land.
 Explore their culture through dances, songs, and a demonstration of their day-to-day activities, such as cattle herding, beadwork, and fire-starting techniques.
 Return to camp for relaxation.

-Meal Plan: Breakfast, Lunch & Dinner
+Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Crater Forest Tented Camp | Comfort Level: Mid-range

 After breakfast, head to Mto wa Mbu, a village located beneath the Great Rift Valley escarpment.
 Activities include: